Knauss Marine Policy Fellowship

 As a reference, prospective fellows are encouraged to review the most recent Knauss fellowship student guide and the more inclusive guide to fellowships offered through Sea Grant.
 Additionally, complete details about the opportunity are available online through the National Sea Grant Office.

-Student Applicant Guide to Sea Grant Fellowships – this resource provides tips and guidance for students considering one of the many fellowship opportunities available through NOAA.
+Student Applicant Guide to Sea Grant Fellowships – this resource provides tips and guidance for students considering one of the many fellowship opportunities available through Sea Grant.

 Jessica Eason, 2023 Knauss Fellow, is working as a Congressional Affairs Knauss Fellow at the Office of Legislative and Intergovernmental Affairs, at the National Oceanic and Atmospheric Administration.
 We recently caught up with Jessica to find out how things are going.